mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/misc_splitting.md

 ## Communicator splitting

-As you might remember from the introduction, it is possible to create your own communicators in MPI.
+As you might remember from the introduction, it is possible to create your own communicators in MPI and use them instead of `MPI_COMM_WORLD`.
 That's what we are going to see in this lesson.
-Now communicators are a complex subject in MPI and the standard documentation of MPI dedicates a full chapter to them and to related concepts, so bear in mind that we will only be scratching the surface of a very complex and advanced topic.
-We will limit ourselves, here, at the most straightforward way of creating a new communicator : splitting.
+Communicators are a complex subject in MPI and the standard documentation of MPI dedicates a full chapter to them and to related concepts so bear in mind that we will only be scratching the surface of a very broad and advanced topic.
+Here, we will limit ourselves at the most straightforward way of creating a new communicator : splitting.

 ### Definitions